ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 ### INTERESTS

-- Functional data analysis (Making inference from trajectories, images and other complex data structures)
+- Functional data analysis (Inference from trajectories, images, and complex data structures)
 - Deep learning (Leveraging multi-layer neural networks to model complex, non-linear patterns in data)
 - Transfer learning (Enhancing inference on a target dataset by incorporating knowledge from related but different domains)
 - Survival analysis (Modeling time-to-event data and estimating survival probabilities)